 - Experience and expertise.
-Mayo Clinic doctors trained in sleep medicine have experience evaluating and treating people who have delayed sleep phase and other sleep disorders.
+Every year, Mayo Clinic doctors trained in sleep medicine evaluate and treat hundreds of people who have delayed sleep phase and other sleep disorders.
 Each Mayo Clinic location offers a sleep disorders center accredited by the American Academy of Sleep Medicine, staffed by specialists trained in treating sleep disorders.

 - Team approach.
 Mayo Clinic doctors trained in sleep medicine, including doctors trained in lung and breathing conditions (pulmonary medicine), mental health conditions (psychiatry), brain conditions (neurology) and other areas, work together to diagnose and treat people who have delayed sleep phase.

 - Research.
 Mayo Clinic doctors and researchers study possible treatments for delayed sleep phase and other sleep disorders.

 Mayo Clinic in Rochester, Minn., ranks #1 for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for psychiatry by U.S. News & World Report.